Skip to content

 Start Your Export First

-Hit record in OBS (or arm the Core Recorder) before anything else.
+Arm Core Recorder (or hit record in OBS) before anything else.
 A few seconds of pre-roll is free; missing the intro isn't.

 2